Alcoholism Dramatically Affects The Family

-Alcoholism and drug addiction are family diseases.
-What that means is that alcohol and drug abuse effect the whole family.
-An active alcoholic or drug addict will eventually destroy themselves and everything in their world.
-Alcohol and drug abuse have severe negative consequences on the entire family.
-No active alcoholic or addict can maintain any type of healthy relationships.
-They will eventually lose everything, including their life.
-There are things the family can do to take care of themselves, and it is important to take the steps to protect themselves from the consequences of the person abusing drugs or alcohol.
+Alcohol abuse has severe negative consequences on the entire family.
+No functioning alcoholic can maintain any healthy relationship.
+However, there are things the family can do to take care of themselves.
+It is essential to take steps to protect themselves from the consequences of the person abusing alcohol.

 - Join a support group, like Al-Anon or Nar-Anon